Bealby/magnet-fishing/README.md

 ---

-The aim of this Website is to promote the sport of Magnet-Fishing.
+The aim of this Website is provide a platform forum, of Magnet Fishing Catches, for this energising sport so that enthuisasits can create a community and develop their interest.
-To encourage interaction between particpates and to share their finds on a communial platform.

 The Website is specifically aimed at the Magnet-Fishing community in Stockholm.
-It is a niche sport but growing extensively and it is hoped that this Website will help particpates come together.
+It is a niche sport but growing extensively and it is hoped that this Website will help particpates come together, and fill a well needed gap.

 ## Demo